Travel to Malaysia with International driving license

 Most Important Driving Rules

 Driving without a licence is a serious offense.
 Anyone caught without a driver's licence and IDP can face severe consequences.
-It’s essential to bring your driver's licence in Malaysia all the time at a Road Transport Department checkpoint.
+It’s essential to bring your driver's licence all the time at a Road Transport Department checkpoint.
 If caught, you can get imprisoned for three months or fined up to MYR1,000.

 Driving under the influence of alcohol or drugs is strictly prohibited

 Drunk driving is one of the primary causes of road fatalities in the world.
-Malaysia, like other countries, imposes severe punishment on anyone caught driving intoxicated.
+Like other countries, imposes severe punishment on anyone caught driving intoxicated.
 Alcohol and drugs can impair a driver’s senses and cognition, which affects the driver’s alertness and focus on the road.
 It’s better to call a cab if you had a drink than risk your and other people’s safety.

 Obey the speed limit of the road